 - 8-1.
-The service providers for institutional investors 27 including proxy advisors and investment consultants for pensions should identify specific circumstances that may give rise to conflicts of interest, put in place a clear policy how to manage them effectively, develop structures for conflicts of interest management, and disclose such measures. - 8-2.
-The proxy advisors should develop appropriate and sufficient human and operational resources, including setting up a business establishment in Japan in order to provide asset managers with proxy recommendations based on accurate information on individual companies, and specifically disclose the voting recommendation process28 including the above mentioned to assure transparency29. - 8-3.
-The proxy advisors, in providing proxy recommendations, should not only rely on the disclosed information of companies, but exchange views actively with companies upon necessity.
+Service providers for institutional investors27 including proxy advisors and investment consultants for pensions should identify specific circumstances that may give rise to conflicts of interest, put in place a clear policy how to manage them effectively, develop structures for conflicts of interest management, and disclose such measures. - 8-2.
+Proxy advisors should develop appropriate and sufficient human and operational resources, including setting up a business establishment in Japan in order to provide asset managers with proxy recommendations based on accurate information on specific companies.
+They should also disclose with specificity the voting recommendation process28, including the above measures to assure transparency29. - 8-3.
+In providing proxy recommendations, proxy advisors should rely upon corporate disclosure, and actively exchange views with companies upon necessity.

-When a subject company for the recommendation requests, it is considered to contribute to secure accuracy of the information based on the recommendation and transparency that the proxy advisors provide the company with an opportunity to confirm whether such information is accurate, etc., and provide the submitted opinion of the company to its clients together with the recommendation.
+Upon the request from a company that is the subject of a proxy recommendation, it is considered to contribute to secure accuracy of the information that is the basis for the recommendation and transparency that the proxy advisors provide the company with an opportunity to confirm whether such information is accurate, etc., and provide the submitted opinion of the company to their clients together with the recommendation.